-During FY20, significant capital spending included:
+During FY21, significant capital spending included:

-- \$501 million in support for rail enhancement projects and MBTA projects, including investment in reducing the MBTA's State of Good Repair backlog, acquisition of new vehicles for the red and orange lines, the green line extension, and south coast rail; - \$421 million for state owned facilities including higher education campuses, trial courts, and state health care facilities; - \$213 million in Chapter 90 reimbursements to municipalities for local road and bridge projects.
-Of this, \$202 million was expended with capital funds, while \$11 million was paid for with operating funds previously appropriated; - \$198 million for affordable housing development and public housing; - \$107 million in spending for the Department of Conservation and Recreation, including improvements to roadways, parks, and for environmental spending; - \$78 million for the MassWorks economic development initiative, which provides infrastructure grants to municipalities; - \$36 million to directly address climate change, including funds for repairing and rebuilding seawalls and inland dams, helping cities and towns plan for and protect against the impact of a changing climate, and energy efficiency improvements in public housing, some of which are also included in categories above; - \$23 million for the Workforce Skills capital grants to educational institutions; - \$19 million for construction and planning grants from the Board of Library Commissioners to public library systems; - \$10 million in bridge repair projects under the Commonwealth's Accelerated Bridge Program; and - \$5 million for aid to towns in western Massachusetts to extend high-speed broadband networks.
+- \$649 million in support for rail enhancement projects and MBTA projects, including investment in reducing the MBTA's State of Good Repair backlog, acquisition of new vehicles for the Red and Orange Lines, the Green Line extension, and South Coast Rail; - \$433 million for state-owned facilities including higher education campuses, trial courts, and state health care facilities; - \$273 million for affordable housing development and public housing; - \$208 million in Chapter 90 reimbursements to municipalities for local road and bridge projects; - \$119 million in spending for the Department of Conservation and Recreation, including improvements to roadways, parks, and for environmental spending; - \$111 million for the MassWorks economic development initiative, which provides infrastructure grants to municipalities; - \$51 million to directly address climate change, including funds for repairing and rebuilding seawalls and inland dams, helping cities and towns plan for and protect against the impact of a changing climate, and energy efficiency improvements in public housing, some of which are also included in categories above; - \$43 million for the Life Sciences Capital program, providing grants to promote job growth, business expansion, discovery, and innovation in the industry and the Commonwealth economy; - \$22 million for the Food Security Infrastructure program, which provides grants to enhance food security for the people of the Commonwealth and to enhance access and production of local food; - \$20 million for construction and planning grants from the Board of Library Commissioners to public library systems; - \$19 million for the Workforce Mobility programs, providing software and device deployment to support the ability to securely deliver government services including from remote work locations; - \$17 million for the Workforce Skills capital grants to educational institutions; - \$10 million in bridge repair projects under the Commonwealth's Municipal Bridge Program; and - \$8 million for aid to towns in western Massachusetts to extend high-speed broadband networks.

-Some capital spending planned for FY20 was delayed as a result of the COVID-19 pandemic, and will be expended in FY21 rather than in FY20.
+Some capital spending originally planned for FY20 was delayed due to the COVID-19 pandemic and was expended in FY21.